caseycrogers/implicit_navigator/README.md

 If the user then presses back, they will go **up** in the navigation flow to depth 0: `depth_0:_index=null`, **not** `depth_1:_index=0`.

-If Implicit Navigators are nested within each other in the widget tree, you should build each inner navigator with a distinct `PageStorageKey`.
-Implicit Navigator will then cache and restore the history stack using page storage so that, if a user navigates away from it and then comes back, it'll retain it's history stack.
+If Implicit Navigators are nested within each other in the widget tree, you should build each inner navigator with `MaintainHistory` set to true and a distinct `PageStorageKey`.
+Implicit Navigator will then cache and restore the history stack using page storage so that, if a user navigates away from it and then navigates back, it'll retain it's history stack.

 ### Browser-Style Navigation